casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 In our case, we will define the entry point `update_msg` in the contract code just before `call`.

-Your complete contract should look as below:
+Your complete contract should match the following:

 ```bash
 #![no_std]